 The Management Performance Incentive Plan, known as the MPI Plan, provides an opportunity for elected officers and other management employees to earn annual cash bonuses.
 Bonuses may also be paid in common shares.
 Certain participants in the MPI Plan may elect to defer all or a portion of such bonus into the VNQDC Plan.
 Each year the participants under the MPI Plan must make their cash bonus deferral election by December 31 of the year prior to the year in which the bonus is earned.
 A further election to exchange this bonus into shares may be made before payment of the bonus at a time selected by the Chief Executive Officer.
 We refer to these exchanged shares as bonus exchange shares.
 These participants may also elect at this time to have dividends credited with respect to the bonus exchange shares, either credited in additional deferred common shares, deferred in cash or paid out in cash in an in-service compensation distribution.
-In order to encourage elections to be credited with deferred common shares, the participants in the MPI Plan, who elect to have their cash bonuses credited to an account with bonus exchange shares, will be credited with restricted deferred common shares in the amount of 25 percent of the bonus exchange shares, which we refer to as bonus match shares.
-These participants must comply with the employment and non-distribution requirements for the bonus exchange shares during a five-year period for the bonus match shares to become vested and nonforfeitable.
+In order to encourage elections to be credited to an account with bonus exchange shares, will be credited with restricted deferred common shares in the amount of 25 percent of the bonus exchange shares, which we refer to as bonus match shares.
+These participants must comply with the employment and non-distribution requirements for the bonus exchange shares to become vested and nonforfeitable.